Bescher-Kilani/Digital-Twins/README.md

 A Digital Twin is a virtual representation of a physical object or process, enabling real-time observation, analysis, simulation, and optimization throughout its lifecycle.

-This project simplifies the creation and management of Submodel-Templates for Digital Twins, reducing the complexity of existing tools such as the [AASX Package Explorer](https://github.com/eclipse-aaspe/package-explorer).
+This project streamlines the creation and management of Submodel-Templates for Digital Twins, addressing the complexity of existing tools such as the [AASX Package Explorer](https://github.com/eclipse-aaspe/package-explorer).

-Our web-based application allows users to easily instantiate selected Submodel-Templates, specifically:
+Our web-based application enables users to easily instantiate selected Submodel-Templates, specifically:

 * Digital Nameplate for Industrial Equipment
 * Carbon Footprint

-Additionally, the application supports generic instantiation of any Submodel-Template from the official [IDTA repository](https://industrialdigitaltwin.org/content-hub/teilmodelle), ensuring that templates are always up to date.
+It also supports generic instantiation of any Submodel-Template from the official [IDTA repository](https://industrialdigitaltwin.org/content-hub/teilmodelle), ensuring that templates are always current.

 ---

 ## Project Background

-This project was commissioned by the Fraunhofer-Institut für Optronik, Systemtechnik und Bildauswertung (IOSB) in Karlsruhe and developed as part of the university course "Praxis der Softwareentwicklung".
+This work was commissioned by the Fraunhofer-Institut für Optronik, Systemtechnik und Bildauswertung (IOSB) in Karlsruhe and carried out as part of the university course "Praxis der Softwareentwicklung".
-It was implemented by a team of four students with the goal of making Digital Twin modeling more accessible, intuitive, and efficient.
+A team of five students developed the application with the objective of making Digital Twin modeling more accessible, intuitive, and efficient.

 ---